Tyre Pressure Monitoring Systems

 Direct TPMS System

 Indirect TPMS systems use the ABS sensors on the vehicle.
-Tyre pressure isn’t directly measured but is calculated by assessing the rotational speeds of each tyre.
-Here the sensor is fitted in each wheel/attached to the bottom of the valves.
-The vehicle ECU will then get data directly from each individual sensor.
-In Europe, the transmission frequency is 433 MHz while in the US it is 315 MHz.
+Tyre pressure isn’t directly measured, but is calculated by assessing the rotational speeds of each tyre.Here the sensor is fitted in each wheel, attached to the bottom of the valves.
+The vehicle’s ECU will get data directly from each individual sensor.

 Pros:

-• The technology is already installed
+• The technology is already present on the vehicle

 • Indirect TPMS doesn’t require servicing

-• Won’t be damaged when removing tyres
+• Sensors won’t be damaged when removing tyres

 Pros: